My best advice for China is always take out comprehensive travel insurance.

 Psst!
 A quick travel tip

-tourist in china traveling with map
+female tourist in China traveling with a paper map

 You may not have heard that the Chinese internet is censored.

-So, when using Wi-Fi, you won’t have access to your favorite sites and apps like Instagram, Facebook, YouTube, Gmail, Google and heaps more, unless you get a VPN before you arrive.
+So, when using Wi-Fi, you won’t have access to your favorite sites and apps like Instagram, Facebook, YouTube, Gmail, Google and heaps more, unless you get a virtual private network (VPN) on your phone.

 Help in China